Shreshtha1999/Shreshtha1999/README.md

 - 🤔 &nbsp; Exploring web technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; BTech in Mechanical Engineering from Academy of Technology, West Bengal.
-- 💼 &nbsp; Working as a Technical Support Engineer at Global IDs, Kolkata.
+- 💼 &nbsp; Working as a Data Management Consultant at Global IDs, Kolkata.
 - 🌱 &nbsp; Learning more about React JS followed by diving deep into backend technologies like Node Js, Express JS.
 - 💻 &nbsp; Looking for Web Developer role🔎